 In the past we’ve discusses that yes, you may need a Solar Repair Service; and your panels may need to be cleaned every now and then.
 But what if you’re in a location that experiences snowfall?
 What do you do when continually heavy snowfall blocks off your solar panels from the sun?
 Although these can be possibly tricky days which occasionally may call for a service similar to an emergency Bonded Oil delivery normally there can be long-term solutions worked out.
 Because we generally associate the sun with bright and warm summer days, and snow with gray and frosty winter ones, it shouldn’t be much of a surprise that one of our more frequently asked questions is, what happens to solar panels when it snows?
 Especially given that the markets we serve – Missouri and Massachusetts – can be host to some very cold and snowy winters.

 So it surprises many people to hear that while, yes, a thick layer of snow can block solar panels from absorbing any sunlight for a while, panels don’t usually stay snow-covered for long.
-Panels operate at a warmer temperature than the outside air, which helps to melt the snow off and in fact, recent research is proving that snow may actually help solar panel efficiency.
+Panels from firms like AEI or elsewhere operate at a warmer temperature than the outside air, which helps to melt the snow off and in fact, recent research is proving that snow may actually help solar panel efficiency.

 Researchers from St. Lawrence College, Michigan Tech, and Queen’s University in Kingston, Ontario worked with a team of 20 industry partners to study the effect of snow cover on a large solar panel test field.